Zero-Tang/NoirVisor/src/svm_core/readme.md

 5. Stop single-stepping.

 ## Security Exception Handler
 According to AMD-V, the INIT signal will be held pending if `VM_CR.R_INIT` is not set.
 Therefore, this bit must be set.
-To intercept INIT signal with this bit set, NoirVisor should intercept `#SX` exception. <br>
+To intercept INIT signal with this bit set, NoirVisor should intercept `#SX` exception. \
 Upon interception on `#SX` exception:

 1. Emulate the `INIT` signal behavior: initialize various register states.